Summary:

 Characteristics of a sociopath:

 Many people are incorrigible, meaning they cannot be rehabilitated, corrected, changed, or reformed.
-They may spend their entire lives with this condition, believing that others cannot see through their faade.
+They may spend their entire lives with this condition, believing that others cannot see through their facade.
 The underpinnings of their subconscious are that they are both insecure, lonely, and isolated because their created world is a fraud.

 These people may believe they are the most intelligent in their community.